 This does not apply for Conventional Loans on primary one unit owner occupant properties.

 A large percentage of my borrowers come to me because they could not qualify at other banks and/or mortgage companies because they have outstanding collection accounts.

-- Some banks and mortgage lenders will even take a step further and require that the collection accounts and charge offs have been paid in full and seasoned for at least two years.
+- Some banks and mortgage lenders will even take a step further and require that the collection accounts and charge off have been paid in full and seasoned for at least two years

 - How can this be when Conventional Loan Collection Accounts Guidelines do not require outstanding collection accounts and non-mortgage charge off accounts to be paid to qualify for a conventional loan?

-- Mortgage lender overlays are additional mortgage guidelines that are set on top of the minimum lending guidelines by Fannie Mae and Freddie Mac.
+- Lender overlays are additional mortgage guidelines that are set on top of the minimum lending guidelines by Fannie Mae and Freddie Mac

-If you are a home buyer or homeowner who needs a conventional loan but have outstanding collection accounts and/or non-mortgage charge off accounts and need a conventional mortgage lender with no lender overlays, please call me at 262-716-8151 or email me at firstname.lastname@example.org.
+If you are a home buyer or homeowner who needs a conventional loan but has outstanding collection accounts and/or non-mortgage charge off accounts and needs a conventional mortgage lender with no lender overlays, please call me at 262-716-8151 or text us for a faster response.
+Or email us at email@example.com.
 We are available 7 days a week, evenings, weekends, and holidays to take your phone calls and answer any questions you may have.